 3. Snelling Lake

-Tourists come by the hundreds to this 101-acre lake.
+Tourists come by the hundreds to this smaller 101-acre lake.
 With its 9.5-foot depth, the lake offers several shore fishing locations for Anglers to choose from.

 4. Rainy Lake

 At this lake, expect to catch a variety of 15 to 20-inch walleye!
 Fishermen often report that this lake never disappoints them when they visit.

 This lake is one of the highest valued destinations in Minnesota.
 Rainy Lake offers several types of fish not limited to crappie galore, northern pike, smallmouth bass, and walleye.
 It also has a beautiful display of bays, reefs, and islands surrounding the area.